The end is near.

 If that’s what you are thinking (and you are not alone!) you misunderstand what it means to be prepared.

 First and foremost, preparedness is a mindset.
 It is a way of thinking and living your life.
 It begins with a sense of freedom: freedom from want, from coercion, from dependence.
-It is built on the skills and attitudes of self-reliance.
+You build it on the skills and attitudes of self-reliance.

 Here’s a blank check

-If I were to give you a blank check and say “Go buy everything you need to be completely prepared” you would never have what you need.
+If I were to give you a blank check and say “Go buy everything you need to be completely prepared” you would still not have what you need.
 Because preparedness is not about a garage full of food or water or an off-grid power system.
-It is about what you do each day with the bounty that is put into your hands.
+Preparedness is about what you do each day with the bounty of each day.

 - Do you make full use of a 24-hour day?